Colorado College Tigers: History

 The school's sports teams are nicknamed the "Tigers" Colorado College competes at the NCAA Division III level in all sports except men's hockey, in which it participates in the NCAA Division I National Collegiate Hockey Conference, and women's soccer, where it competes as an NCAA Division I team in the Mountain West Conference.
 CC dropped its intercollegiate athletic programs in football, softball, and women's water polo following the 2008–09 academic year.

 In 1994, a student referendum to change the athletic teams' nicknames to the Cutthroat Trout narrowly failed, by a margin of 468–423.

 The Tigers hockey team won the NCAA Division I championship twice (1950, 1957), were runners up three times (1952, 1955, 1996) and have made the NCAA Tournament eighteen times, including eleven times since 1995.
 In 1996, 1997, and 2005, CC played in the Frozen Four, finishing second in 1996.
 Fifty-five CC Tigers have been named All-Americans.
 Hockey Hall of Fame coach Bob Johnson coached the Tigers from 1963 to 1966.

-The current hockey coach is Kris Mayotte, who was named the 15th head coach in the history of the school's hockey program in April 2021.
+The current hockey coach is Kris Mayotte, who was named the 15th head coach in the school's hockey program history in April 2021.